dukt/social-docs/en/twitter.md

 1. Under `Permissions > Access`, select `Read and write` (don't choose the one that give access to direct message otherwise social login will fail)
 1. Under `Permissions > Additional Permissions`, check the `Request email addresses from users` box (this will only be visible once Twitter has whitelisted your app)

-### Update OAuth settings in Craft
+### OAuth settings in Craft
-1. Use the Consumer Key & secret from the OAuth application that you've just created to configure Craft OAuth's Twitter provider in `Craft CP > Settings > OAuth > Twitter`
+1. Twitter will provide you a client ID (consumer key) and client secret (consumer secret) for your application, copy them into a `craft/config/social.php` file with the following settings:

+        <?php

+        return [
+                'twitter' => [
+                    'clientId' => 'xxxxxxxxxxxxxxxxxxxxxxxxx',
+                    'clientSecret' => 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx',
+                ],
+            ]
+        ];

-1. Social login is now setup and available for Twitter
+1. Go to `CP / Settings / Social / Login Providers` and enable Twitter

+🎉

 ## Profile Variables